thtran97/Knowledge-Compilers/README.md

 # Knowledge compilers

-This repo is my Python-reimplementation of some known compilers: which may compile a clausal form (CNF) into a compiled form based on subsets of Negation Norm Form (NNF), for example d-DNNF or OBDD.
+This repo is my Python-reimplementation of some known knowledge compilers: which may compile a clausal form (CNF) into a compiled form based on subsets of Negation Norm Form (NNF), for example d-DNNF or OBDD.
+The main objective is to understand the low-level implementation of these compilers and sevral basic queries.

 ---